fuji-fabric/fuji/CHECKLIST.md

 - modify the `build.yml` file to include the new supported MC version.
 - place a sign and write `/say hi` and `back` command on it.
 - push a git commit with the prefix `[publish]`

+## Painful things
+- Don't use star import.
+- Don't use static import in mixin class (Or better just don't use it in the project).
+- Try not use @Redirect and @Override in mixin class.